rtegao/ml-eng-challenge/README.md

 - Some code in the entry point of the `train_pipeline` could be injected by an orchestration tool, such as the model parameters.
 - With the model parameters provided via an orchestration tool, a grid search could be performed to find the most suitable model using new training and test data.
 - Stop usind hardcoded IP for the MlFlow container, setup a DNS.
+- The API currently reads the most recent model for each experiment.
+This logic could be improved to run the most suitable model (the one with the best metrics) for each training set.
+- The train pipeline logs the model and metrics.
+Currently, there is an acceptance criterion based on the metrics values, which could be enhanced.
+- The API has an initial delay of 120 seconds to initiate (see the docker-compose) to wait for the model to train.
+This logic could be improved to include a few retries to fetch an available model.